-- products (set[PreprocessorFile] | Iterable[Cube]) Cubes (or products) over which the statistics will be computed. - span (str) Overlap or full; if overlap, statistics are computed on common time-span; if full, statistics are computed on full time spans, ignoring missing data.
-This option is ignored if input cubes do not have time dimensions. - statistics (list[str]) Statistical metrics to be computed, e.g. [mean, max].
-Allowed options are given in this table. - output\products (dict) For internal use only.
+- products (list) Cubes (or products) over which the statistics will be computed. - span (str) Overlap or full; if overlap, statistics are computed on common time- span; if full, statistics are computed on full time spans, ignoring missing data.
+This option is ignored if input cubes do not have time dimensions.

+- statistics (list) Statistical metrics to be computed, e.g. [mean, max].
+Choose from the operators listed in the iris.analysis package.
+Percentiles can be specified like pXX.YY. - output\products (dict) For internal use only.
 A dict with statistics names as keys and preprocessorfiles as values.
-If products are passed as input, the statistics cubes will be assigned to these output products. - groupby (Optional[tuple]) Group products by a given tag or attribute, e.g., ('project', 'dataset', 'tag1').
-This is ignored if products is a list of cubes. - keep\input\datasets (bool) If True, the output will include the input datasets.
-If False, only the computed statistics will be returned. - ignore\scalar\coords (boo1) If True, remove any scalar coordinate in the input datasets before merging the input cubes into the multi-dataset cube.
+If products are passed as input, the statistics cubes will be assigned to these output products. - groupby (tuple) Group products by a given tag or attribute, e.g., ('project', 'dataset', 'tag1').
+This is ignored if products is a list of cubes. - keep\input\datasets (boo1) If True, the output will include the input datasets.
+If False, only the computed statistics will be returned. - ignore\scalar\coords (bool) If True, remove any scalar coordinate in the input datasets before merging the input cubes into the multi-dataset cube.
 The resulting multi-dataset cube will have no scalar coordinates (the actual input datasets will remain unchanged).
 If False, scalar coordinates will remain in the input datasets, which might lead to merge conflicts in case the input datasets have different scalar coordinates.